fenago/deep-learning-time-series-forecasting/chapter_19/Lab17.md

 ```

-That’s it; we now have everything we need to make multi-step time series forecasts with
+That' s it; we now have everything we need to make multi-step time series forecasts with
 a CNN model on the daily total power consumed univariate dataset.
 We can
 tie all of this together.
 The complete example is listed below.